Library Exhibition Box

 The Library Exhibition Box Committee has assembled a core collection of 21 handmade books, made by our members, that represent the most common structures.
 The collection is available to local libraries to mount a small exhibition in a display case for public viewing.
 For more information about the exhibit box and to book it for a library display, contact the Library Exhibition Box committee at: email@example.com

-Alberta North’s Collaborative Project “Bound Together” was delayed 10 weeks and will be drawing to a close mid-February.
+Alberta North’s Collaborative Project “Bound Together” was delayed 10 weeks due to three sets of pages damaged in printshop racks and will be drawing to a close mid-February.
 The group project is titled BOUND TOGETHER; a collection of 36 lino prints by 12 artists.

 Each participant chose three favourite subjects to illustrate, and provided a short description for each graphic.
-These were combined into individual eight page signatures along with an introduction and coloph.
-Each artist will receive a complete set of signatures to bind in the order and style of their choice.
+These were combined into individual eight page signatures along with an introduction and colophon.
+Each artist received one or more complete sets of signatures to bind in the order and style of their choice.

 “The Making of a Book” is a chapter project produced in conjunction with “Bound Together”.
-This is a step-by-step hands-on exhibit which encourages the exploration and appreciation of every aspect of creating an edition of a hand printed artist book.
+This is a step-by-step hands-on exhibit which encourages the exploration and appreciation of every aspect of creating an edition of a hand-printed artist book and includes tests, proofs and planning materials along with photographs of the printshop, presses and work in progress through several stages.
 This will be added to our library box for community outreach events.
+The photo below shows demo and proof prints from “Bound Together” beside a small platen press.
+Solid black areas are difficult to print on a letterpress and the teacup shown had many areas of “salty” printing before the makeready was completed.

-On February 15, 2018, Dawn Woolsey of the CBBAG Alberta North chapter conducted an information workshop for Word and Image students in the University of Alberta fine arts printmaking department and displayed books from the CBBAG touring program for participants to examine.
-Demos included making adhesives, determining paper grain, folding signatures, piercing, pamphlet sewing, covering boards, side stab text block preparation and binding, and concertinas.
+Dawn Woolsey of the CBBAG Alberta North chapter conducted an information workshop for Word and Image students in the University of Alberta Fine Arts printmaking department and displayed books from the Chapter’s library exhibition box for participants to examine.
+Demos included making adhesives, determining paper grain, folding and piercing signatures, pamphlet sewing, covering boards, side stab text block preparation and bindings, fishbone fold, star books, and concertinas.

 Exhibition of handmade books at the St. Albert Public Library, featuring a collection of new structures with “Dimensional Covers” from the members’ annual exchange.